Our gluten-free pumpkin pie cake recipe is quick, easy, only uses four ingredients, and so good that you’ll question if

 “It doesn’t get much better than having cake and pumpkin pie in the same dessert.”

 Ah, but it does.
 She went on to add optional ingredients.
 While the pumpkin pie cake was great as is, it could be even better.
-If you’re a chocoholic, you will want to add the optional chocolate chips, like in the half of the cake that she made for me in the image just below.
+If you’re a chocoholic, you will want to add the optional chocolate chips, like in the half of the cake that she made for me in the image above.
 She also added walnuts to give it a slight savory nutty flavor.

 This pumpkin pie cake ticks all of the boxes